forio/Epicenter.jl/README.md

 ### Create a Model

-Your model does not have to be a structure of a particular type and can include multiple disperate Modules, global variables, and any data structures you may use.
+Your model does not have to be a structure of a particular type and can include multiple disparate Modules, global variables, and any data structures you may use.

 ```julia
 module MiniDa